jrom876/ROS_agitr_files/README.md

 # ROS_agitr_files

-This repo contains all .cpp, .launch, CMake.txt, and .xml files which the user must create in "A Gentle Introduction to ROS" using ROS melodic.
+The EMACS file in this repo contains all .cpp, .launch, CMake.txt, and .xml files which the user must create in "A Gentle Introduction to ROS" using ROS melodic.

 Several .pdf files are included including "A Gentle Introduction to ROS."